10 Great Things to Do in Pennsylvania in September

 For more information, click here.

-The Celtic Classic Highland Games and Festival will return to Bethlehem this September.
+The Celtic Classic Highland Games and Festival will held in Bethlehem this September.
 Featuring six stages with continuous music, a parade, haggis competition, Celtic vendors, and kid’s crafts, there’s a bit of something for everyone at this Scottish festival.

 The highlights of the festival, however, are the Celtic Classic Invitational Pipe Band Competition, as well as the US National Highland Athletic Championships.
 Both of these events are sure to delight visitors of all ages.